exactlylabs/radar/README.md

-# Radar Project
+# Radar Toolkit

-The project contains multiple tools, each in its own folder:
+Open-sourced toolkit that allows you to analyze existing broadband data and collect unbiased information on Internet accessibility and affordability in your community.

+## Project Structure

+Each directory consists of a tool of our toolkit

-1. agent:
+1. Pods Agent:

-    * A Golang project responsible to communicate with the webserver and aimed to be installed in the pods
+    A Golang service that connects to Radar Pods and runs speed tests in the background, sending the measurements back to the server.

-2. server:
+2. Pods Server:

-    * Ruby on Rails webservice with backend/frontend of the radar project
+    Ruby on Rails webservice for Radar Pods.

+3. Broadband Mapping

+    React application that enables you to see how broadband speeds vary across the regions over time

+4. Speedtest

+    Speed Test while-label widget made with React, to embed a speed test in your website.
+It also includes a website that implements this widget.

+5. Speedtest Mobile

+    Flutter application, to test wi-fi and cellular connections.

+6. Toolkit Website

+    This toolkit's website, made with React.

-## Scripts
+7. Scripts

-* The first iteration of the agent is located at `setupscripts`.
-That folder has the shell scripts used to run both ping and speedtest, as well as the imageing process used at the time.
-* The new image generation process is located at `scripts` folder
+    This directory contains Miscellaneous scripts used by our CI, scripts to help generate and flash our self-managed pods image and scripts to setup and start our toolkit

+8. Fips Geocoder

+    Golang API that returns the county FIPS code that is located in the given latitude and longitude set.
+It's used by the Pods Server to locate study counties

 ## Run